Christ Church Picture Gallery

 Highlights of the collection include works by Fra Angelico, Frans Hals, Salvator Rosa, Tintoretto, and Anthony van Dyck.
 Among the drawings are works by Michelangelo, Da Vinci, Raphael, Albrecht Durer, and Peter Paul Rubens.
 It might be apparent from this list of artists that the collection is focussed on Italian art and artists from the 14th to the 18th century, but there is much more to see.

-The original bequest has since been augmented by several other large donations of work, most notably a collection of 18th-19th century Russian icons.
+The original bequest has since been augmented by several other large donations of work, most notably a collection of 18th and 19th-century Russian icons.
 There are also displays of 18th century English glassware and regular exhibitions of modern art by Oxfordshire painters.

 One of the bequests was given by W.H.T.
 Fox-Strangways, who collected 14th-century Italian art, particularly panel paintings by unknown artists.

 All the Old Master paintings are usually on display, but only part of the drawing collection is shown at any one time; the displays change roughly every 3 months to make sure that the public has a chance to see all the items in the collection over time.